Ammar23255/Dashboard/README.md

 ## Files Included
 1- Pizza Dashboard.pbix: A Power BI dashboard that visualizes pizza sales data.
 It includes various charts and graphs to help understand sales trends, customer preferences, and performance metrics.

+1- Pizza Dashboard.xlsx: An Excel dashboard that visualizes pizza sales data.
+It includes various charts and graphs to help understand sales trends, customer preferences, and performance metrics.

 2- Pizza.sql: A SQL script used to extract and manipulate the pizza sales data.
 This script is responsible for querying the sales data, which is then used for further analysis and visualization.

 3- pizza_sales_excel_file.xlsx: An Excel file containing the raw data of pizza sales.
 This file serves as the data source for both the SQL queries and the Power BI dashboard.